rocknsm/rock/README.md

 http://IPADDRESS/_plugin/hq - Elastic HQ (To watch the health of elasticsearch.)

 http://IPADDRESS/_plugin/sql - Query your ES data with SQL.
+**NOTE:** When using the elasticsearch-sql plugin, you must set the address of your ES node in the upper right to `http://IPADDRESS:9200/`.

 ## Full Packet Capture